Firewise

 ARE YOU READY TO GET FIREWISE?

-• Once again the Smokey Bear sign in front of the fire station has been changed from LOW to HIGH.
+• Once again the Smokey Bear sign in front of the fire station has been changed.
 These different classifications represent the current fire risk in and around the Oracle region of the Coronado National Forest.
 Changes to the sign are not made on a daily basis, such as during a high wind day, but rather take into account a fairly complicated mixture of seasonal weather and fuel conditions.
 As the Smokey Bear sign moves upwards from one classification to a another, the probability of ignition increases, along with the difficulty of managing a fire.

 • Each year we experience an ever changing mixture of live and dead fuels.
 As vegetation completes it's normal life cycle, it dies and becomes a fire risk if it is not disposed of.
 New growth replaces the dead, and so the cycle continues.This year however, we are looking at a much higher percentage of dead fuels, primarily due to the recent hard freezes.
 Many fuels (trees, shrubs, grasses etc) that have survived past winters, have been heavily damaged from these freezes.
 As these fuels are rapidly drying out, they are more susceptible to ignition and they will contribute to a fire that has taller flame lengths and a faster rate of spread.
 Bottom line – a fire that is much more difficult to manage.